2000nickels/2000nickels.github.com/source/_posts/2012-07-07-hypercritical-length.markdown

 ### The Jinx

 The interesting question is: can John jinx the show by saying it will be short?
 The data here is a little more complicated.
 In the cumulative distribution plot below, we can see both the *short* and the *not-short* episode lengths.
 While 2 out of 3 of the longest episodes were in the *short* group, the median episode length is 7 minutes less when he calls it a "short" show.
 Also, 4 of the 5 shortest episodes belong to the *short* group, and the average *short* show is 103 minutes versus 109 minutes for the *not-short* shows.
-So, we can disprove the jinx; when John says it will be a short show, I'm going to bet that it will be a shorter show.
+So, we can disprove the jinx; when John says it will be a short show, I'm going to bet that it will be shorter.

 {% img /images/hypercritical_length_short_cdf.png Cumulative distribution of pre- and post-goal shows %}